 More than 14 million North American private pools and spas, including those in the U.S., Canada, and Mexico, are regulated by state or local governments.
 States and municipalities look after the installations of fencing, signage, or alarms in residential pools.
 Therefore, some regions offer enhanced protections from water dangers in some areas than others.

-South America to Emerge as the Fastest Growing Market with a 4.7% CAGR
+South America is emerging as a rapidly growing market with a 4.7% CAGR

-South America is estimated to rise as one of the fastest-growing regions with a CAGR of 4.7% during the forecast period, 2020–2027.
+South America is estimated to rise as one of the radpidly-growing regions with a CAGR of 4.7% during the forecast period, 2020–2023.
 Drowning rates in the low-income countries of South America are estimated to be over 3–4 times higher than those in high-income countries.

 The WHO mortality data reveals drowning as one of the top five causes of death for children aged 1–14 on the continent.
 This can be mainly attributed to the lack of physical barriers between people and water, inadequate supervision and monitoring tools, uncovered water supplies, and poorly maintained vessels.
 The least-educated regions of South America have suffered the worst effects of drownings due to the unavailability of safety resources in recent years.